uk-gov-mirror/nationalarchives.tdr-jenkins/README.md

 * ECR_REPOSITORY: `sandbox`
 * JENKINS_NODE: `[select node image from drop down list]`

+#### Periodically update the containers
+We are getting a number of vulnerabilities from the regular image scan in the Jenkins node images.
+The solution is usually to rebuild them using the Jenkins job above.

+To try to reduce the amount of time we spend running this job, there is a new Jenkins job defined in [Jenkinsfile-scheduled-node-build](./Jenkinsfile-scheduled-node-build)

+This job runs once a week and will call the [TDR Build Jenkins Node Images][TDR Build Jenkins Node Images] job for each of the node images.
+We don't build the Jenkins docker images themselves as these are usually done when there are plugin updates or a new Jenkins version.

 #### Add a new container

 The docker container must start with `FROM jenkins/inbound-agent:alpine` This image is mostly stock Alpine Linux and from there, you need to install whatever it is you need for your build: